How to build resilience

 Try to acknowledge your strengths and weaknesses, and recognise when you need support or changes to your approach.
 Self-awareness helps you respond to challenges in a more flexible, positive way.

-While cultivating the essential skills necessary to become a more resilient human being, you may find that you could benefit from speaking to a mental health professional.
-Working with a fully qualified professional, like an accredited counsellor or psychotherapist, may deepen your self-exploration and help you to build these skills in a way that is tailored to your own personal history and unique life circumstances.
+While building the essential skills needed to become more resilient, you may find that you could benefit from speaking to a mental health professional.
+Working with a fully qualified professional, like an accredited counsellor or psychotherapist, may deepen your self-exploration and help you to build these skills in a way that suits your own personal history and unique life circumstances.
 Some of these circumstances may present barriers to resilience that can be difficult to overcome on your own.
 For more guidance on therapy options, check out our factsheets on accessing counselling and psychotherapy and getting mental health treatment in Ireland.

 Feeling overwhelmed and want to talk to someone?